harish1998/Final-Year-Project/README.md

 ## Motivation
 This Project was done as part of my Undergraduate CourseWork
 ## Description
 In University, Video sites like YouTube are completely blocked regardless of their Content.
-This hinders the access to Educational Content across YouTube.
-In order to overcome this,A SDN based Video Classification System that categorizes YouTube Videos to either Entertainment or Education category thereby determining their access was implemented.
+This hinders access to Educational Content across YouTube.
+In order to overcome this,a SDN based Video Classification System that categorizes YouTube Videos to either Entertainment or Education category thereby determining their access was implemented.
 ## Installation
 To Set up this project, You need following
 ```